What is password hashing?

 There are a few limitations for hash functions, such as hash collisions.
-It's when two different inputs have the same hash outcome.
-However, the probability of a collision in most hashing algorithms is exceedingly low, especially in modern functions, so it shouldn't be a big worry.
+It's when two different inputs have the same hash output.
+However, the probability of a collision in most hashing algorithms is exceedingly low, especially in modern functions, so it shouldn't be a big issue.

 In conclusion, you can't always tell how strong the function used by your service provider is, so be sure to use strong passwords.
 You can generate a secure password with the NordPass password generator.
 Yet, as the Google and Facebook cases show, sometimes your credentials are out in the open in plain text, so be sure to never duplicate your passwords as well.
 We understand that remembering all those passwords is nearly impossible, so you can always use the NordPass password manager.